curl/curl/docs/libcurl/curl_formadd.md

 # AVAILABILITY

 Deprecated in 7.56.0.
 Before this release, field names were allowed to contain zero-valued bytes.
 The pseudo-filename "-" to read stdin is discouraged although still supported, but data is not read before being actually sent: the effective data size can then not be automatically determined, resulting in a chunked encoding transfer.
-Backslashes and double quotes in field and file names are now escaped before transmission.
+Backslashes and double quotes in field and filenames are now escaped before transmission.

 # RETURN VALUE